-Use of the facility is through a suggested donation, which varies depending upon the duration and complexity of the event.
-These donations help the Museum defray the costs associated with setting up, heating/cooling, and maintaining the space.
+Use of the facility is through a modest rental fee, which varies depending upon the duration and complexity of the event.
+This revenue helps the Museum defray the costs associated with setting up, heating/cooling, and maintaining the space.
 To discuss your event and to request a usage form, please call to Museum at 207.985.4802, or email us using our Online Contact Form.

 Up to three (3) hours: $60.00

 Kitchen Usage: $15.00

 Small U-shape (seats ~14)

 Conference style/Hollow square (seats ~20)

 T-shape (seats ~12)

 Users of the Program Center space are responsible for arranging their own catering.
 The Museum can provide a list of caterers who have previously worked events in the Program Center space.
 Caterers must provide the Museum with a valid certificate of insurance prior to the event.
 Due to the nature of the historical buildings and collections contained therein, no smoking, open flames, sterno burners, etc., are permitted at any time.
 To further ensure the success of your event, caterers are strongly encouraged to contact the Museum and/or arrange to view the space in advance.